krb5/krb5/doc/rst_source/krb_admins/admin_commands/kadmin_local.rst

 Options:

 **-expire** *expdate*
-    (:ref:`getdate` string) expiration date of the principal
+    (:ref:`getdate` string) The expiration date of the principal.

 **-pwexpire** *pwexpdate*
-    (:ref:`getdate` string) password expiration date
+    (:ref:`getdate` string) The password expiration date.

 **-maxlife** *maxlife*
-    (:ref:`getdate` string) maximum ticket life for the principal
+    (:ref:`getdate` string) The maximum ticket life for the principal.

 **-maxrenewlife** *maxrenewlife*
-    (:ref:`getdate` string) maximum renewable life of tickets for the principal
+    (:ref:`getdate` string) The maximum renewable life of tickets for the principal.

 **-kvno** *kvno*
-    initial key version number
+    The initial key version number.

 **-policy** *policy*
-    password policy used by this principal.
+    The password policy used by this principal.
 If not specified, the policy ``default`` is used if it exists (unless **-clearpolicy** is specified).

 **-clearpolicy**
-    prevents any policy from being assigned when **-policy** is not specified.
+    Prevents any policy from being assigned when **-policy** is not specified.

 {-\|+}\ **allow_postdated**